sap-tutorials/Tutorials/tutorials/btp-cf-buildpacks-node-create/btp-cf-buildpacks-node-create.md

  - You have a trial or a productive account for SAP Business Technology Platform (SAP BTP).
 If you don't have such yet, you can create one so you can [try out services for free] (https://developers.sap.com/tutorials/btp-free-tier-account.html).
  - You have created a subaccount and a space on Cloud Foundry Environment.
  - [cf CLI] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/4ef907afb1254e8286882a2bdef0edf4.html) is installed locally.
  - [Node.js] (https://nodejs.org/en/about/releases/) and [npm] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed locally.
 Make sure you have the latest Node.js version.
-In this tutorial, we use v.18.
+In this tutorial, we use v.16.
  - You have installed an integrated development environment, for example [Visual Studio Code] (https://code.visualstudio.com/).

 ## Intro
-This tutorial will guide you through creating and setting up a simple Node.js application by using cf CLI.
-You will start by building and deploying a web application that returns simple data – a **Hello World!** message, and then invoking this app through another one - a web microservice (application router).
+This tutorial will guide you through creating and setting up a simple Node.js application in cf CLI.
+You will start by building and deploying a web application that returns simple data – a **Hello World!** message, and then invoking this app through a web microservice (application router).
+Finally, you will set authentication checks and authorization roles to properly access and manage your web application.

+---

 ### Log on to SAP BTP

 First, you need to connect to the SAP BTP, Cloud Foundry environment with your productive subaccount.
 Your Cloud Foundry URL depends on the region where the API endpoint belongs to.
 To find out which one is yours, see:  [Regions and API Endpoints Available for the CF Environment] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/f344a57233d34199b2123b9620d0bb41.html?version=Cloud)

 In this tutorial, we use `eu20.hana.ondemand.com` as an example.